N.C. Officials Trace 124 Legionnaires' Disease Cases To Hot Tub At A Fair

 While warning that its investigation is still ongoing, the agency said its early findings have led it to suspect the hot tub display.
 The evidence collected so far, it said, suggests that "low levels of Legionella present were able to grow in hot tubs or possibly some other source in the Davis Event Center, leading to exposure."

-The bacteria that causes Legionnaires' disease can't be spread directly from one person to another.
-Instead, it's commonly spread to the lungs through aerosolized water, in the form of a mist or vapor.
+The bacteria that cause Legionnaires' disease can't be spread directly from one person to another.
+Instead, they are commonly spread to the lungs through aerosolized water, in the form of a mist or vapor.
 And that's another reason why investigators suspect a hot tub display at the Davis Event Center — an indoor space that hosted vendor exhibits during the fair.

 In addition to the hot tub, health investigators found that a sink in the women's room had also tested positive for Legionella bacteria, as member station WUNC reports.
 But as the state health agency notes, "very little aerosolized water is created" when people wash their hands in sinks, flush toilets or use other water sources at the agricultural center.